VeloxDB/VeloxDB/Doc/guide/getting_started.md

 ```

 ## Tracing and Debugging
 Given that VeloxDB executes application logic inside the database server process, there needs to be a way for developers to debug their APIs.
 For this, VeloxDB offers couple of options.
 First, as demonstrated with the sample application, you can use development deployment of the VeloxDB server that comes bundled with the VeloxDB package.
 When running your APIs this way, debug information (PDB files) also get loaded allowing you to easily debug your code with the debugger.
 When deploying the APIs to a standalone database server, PDB files are not deployed to the database.
-However, VeloxDB provides an option to load the PDB files by using the command line option.
-TODO

 Besides debugging your APIs with the debugger, VeloxDB provides a tracing library which allows you to trace the execution of your APIs.
 VeloxDB internally uses the same mechanism to trace its own execution.
 You can access the tracing library through a static class <xref:VeloxDB.Common.APITrace>.
 This class has many overloaded methods that allow you to write formatted trace messages of different trace levels.
 Available trace levels include Error, Warning, Info, Debug and Verbose.
 Following example demonstrates an API operation from the sample application modified to use tracing: